syilmaz/dutch_transliterate/README.md

-# german_transliterate
+# dutch_transliterate

-**german_transliterate** is a Python module to clean and transliterate (i.e. normalize) German text including abbreviations, numbers, timestamps etc. It can be used to clean messy text (e.g. map peculiar Unicode encodings to ASCII) or replace common abbreviations in text in combination with various text mining tasks.
+**dutch_transliterate** is a Python module to clean and transliterate (i.e. normalize) Dutch text including abbreviations, numbers, timestamps etc. It can be used to clean messy text (e.g. map peculiar Unicode encodings to ASCII) or replace common abbreviations in text in combination with various text mining tasks.

-However, it is particularly useful for Text-To-Speech (TTS) preprocessing (both in training and inference) and has features to support phonemic encoding of the results (e.g. with [espeak-ng](https://en.wikipedia.org/wiki/ESpeak#eSpeak_NG)) afterwards as next step in the processing pipeline.

-Is has been successfully applied to preprocessing with [Mozilla TTS](https://github.com/mozilla/TTS) in combination with `espeak-ng` phonemes as input data to both training and inference pipeline.
+This project is a fork from https://github.com/repodiac/german_transliterate

 ## License and Attribution